 3. Champagne Taittinger

 The impressive entrance gates set the scene of this classic Champagne House.
-Make sure you have your cameras ready because it doesn`t stop there.
+Make sure you have your cameras ready because it doesn’t stop there.
 The tour starts with an informative video of the history of Taittinger and it’s Champagne-making style.
 You’ll then get to go down inside the impressive 4th century chalk mines, which have recently been designated a UNESCO World Heritage Site.
-You’ll walk through the remnants of the old Saint Nicaise Abbey, dating back to the 13th century, then decend to 18 meters below ground to see the chalk caves where the Champagne is aged for a number of years before being sold.
+You’ll walk through the remnants of the old Saint Nicaise Abbey, dating back to the 13th century, then descend to 18 meters below ground to see the chalk caves where the Champagne is aged for a number of years before being sold.

 Tours are given in English and French.
 You can also book a group tour in German or Spanish.
 Available tours include the following and can be booked online here: